Call for Proposals

 - data sources used (including the response rate for new survey data)

 - findings, including non-significant findings as appropriate

-- Relevance to conference themes
+- Relevance to conference topics (as listed above)

 - Completion date or estimated completion date of the study